 The BU SPP practica are competency-based.
-Thus, the goal with these experiences is for candidates to learn and demonstrate how they have achieved competencies in various domains that have been deemed essential for the practice of School Psychology rather than just completing a certain number of hours or completing a set of tasks (Fouad & Grus, 2014).
-The competencies the BU SPP program faculty expect candidates to develop by the end of their practicum experiences come from those specified as general practicum competencies in the professional practice of psychology (Caterino et al, 2012; Fouad et al., 2009; Hatcher & Lassiter, 2007).
+Thus, the goal with these experiences is for candidates to learn and demonstrate how they have achieved competencies in various domains that have been deemed essential for the practice of School Psychology rather than just completing a certain number of hours or completing a set of tasks.
+The competencies the BU SPP program faculty expect candidates to develop by the end of their practicum experiences come from those specified as general practicum competencies in the professional practice of psychology.
 Baseline competencies are listed below.